caslab-code/qc-higher-energy-state-attack/README.md

 ## Abstract

-This paper first propose to use higher-energy state to attack quantum computers.
+This paper first proposes to use the higher-energy states to attack quantum computers.
 This work shows that common reset protocols are ineffective in resetting a qubit from a higher-energy state.
 To provide a defense, this work proposes a new Cascading Secure Reset (CSR) operation.
 CSR, without hardware modifications, is able to efficiently and reliably reset higher-energy states back to
 |0⟩.
 CSR achieves a reduction in |3⟩-initialized state leakage channel capacity by between 1 and 2 orders of magnitude, and does so with a 25x speedup compared with the default decoherence reset.

 In the artifact evaluation, we provide source code and experiments corroborating the claims made in this paper.

 ## Description & Requirements